tochikuji/tochikuji.github.io/index.md

 - Member of IEEE Computational Intelligence Society (IEEE-CIS)
 - Member of Free Software Foundation (FSF)
-- Student Member of Information Processing Society of Japan (IPSJ)
+- Member of Information Processing Society of Japan (IPSJ)
-- Student Member of the Institute of Electronics, Information and Communication Engineers (IEICE)
+- Member of the Institute of Electronics, Information and Communication Engineers (IEICE)
 - Member of Japanese Association for Medical Artificial Intelligence (JMAI)
 - Member of Architectural Institute of Japan (AIJ)
-- Student Member of IEEE
+- Member of IEEE

 *****